-The Associate Dean receives a summary of the course evaluations for each FY Launch, and if the student evaluations for a FY Launch are outside of the expected range, communicates with the instructor to discuss strategies for making optimal use of student feedback.
+The Associate Dean receives a summary of the course evaluations for each FY Seminar, and if the student evaluations for a FY Seminar are outside of the expected range, communicates with the instructor to discuss strategies for making optimal use of student feedback.

 Please see the Office of Undergraduate Curricula’s SET page for more details.